mwelss-fhg/federation/docs/config.rst

 The following configuration properties are enabled when federation.instance is "gateway":

-catalog.solutions.selector
+catalog.catalogs-selector
   Optional.
 Default { "accessTypeCode": "PB" }

-  A JSON string giving override selector filters to be used when searching for catalogs and solutions.
-These filters are always in effect and cannot be overridden.
-Selectors are described in another section of this documentation.

-catalog.solutions-selector-defaults
-  Optional.
-Default { "modified": 1 }.

-  A JSON string giving default selector filters to be used when searching for solutions.
-These filters will be in effect unless overridden.

-catalog.solution-revisions-selector
-  Optional.
-Default { "accessTypeCode": "PB" }

-  A JSON string giving override selector filters to be used when searching for solution revisions.
-These filters are always in effect and cannot be overridden.
-Selectors are described in another section of this documentation.
+  A JSON string giving filters to be used when searching for catalogs.

 cdms.client.url
   Required.